Electronic vs Digital Signature: Critical Differences You Need to Know

 How Digital Signatures Work

-- The signer’s private key encrypts the document’s hash (a unique digital fingerprint).
+- Document Signing: The private key encrypts a document’s hash (a unique identifier), creating the digital signature attached to the document.

-- If the decrypted hash matches the document’s hash, the signature is valid.
+- Verification: The recipient uses the public key to decrypt the signature.
+If the decrypted hash matches the document’s hash, the signature is valid.

-- The signer’s identity is authenticated.
+- The signer’s identity is verified.

-- The document has not been altered after signing.
+- The document remains unchanged after signing.

 Use Cases for Digital Signatures